erzhan46/netcool-base/README.md

 -------------------------
 - See if this image could be made official
 - More examples on image usage (Object Server, Proxy, gateways, probes)
+- For Object Server and probe image descendants - research source2image options(new builder image, etc.).

 Pre-requisites:
 -------------------------